electronicvisions/brainscales2-demos/fortgeschrittenen_praktikum.rst

     ~~~~~~~~~~~~~~~~~~~~

     There are further experiments that are not part of the usual course, but can be both very instructive and helpful in case you want to do a long/short report.
-    They include working on the calibration, studying the synaptic input, more complex neuron models or training neural networks.
+    These experiments include working on the calibration, studying the synaptic input, dealing with more complex neuron models, and training neural networks.
-    If you are interested, have a look online.
+    If you are interested, you can have a look online at the `Electronic Visions github page <https://github.com/electronicvisions/brainscales2-demos/tree/jupyter-notebooks>`_.

 .. only:: not html